Per Gessle on Nordic Rox – April 2026

 19. Queen Of Rain

-Next stop is Buenos Aires, Argentina on 16th April!
+Next and last stop in South America is Santiago, Chile on 21st April!
 Tour dates and links to ticket sales sites HERE!

 DFS